Isotopomer

-An isotopomer or isotopic isomer is an isomer that is an isotope, having the same mass number of each isotope of each element in a different arrangement.
-The result is that the molecules are either constitutional isomers or stereoisomers solely based on isotopic location.
-They have applications in areas including nuclear magnetic resonance spectroscopy, reaction kinetics, and biochemistry.
+Isotopomers or isotopic isomers are isomers which differ by isotopic substitution, and which have the same number of atoms of each isotope but in a different arrangement.
+For example, CH3OD and CH2DOH are two isotopomers of monodeuterated methanol.

+The molecules may be either structural isomers (constitutional isomers) or stereoisomers depending on the location of the isotopes.
+Isotopomers have applications in areas including nuclear magnetic resonance spectroscopy, reaction kinetics, and biochemistry.

 Description

-Isotopomers or isotopic isomers are isomers with isotopic atoms, having the same number of each isotope of each element but differing in their subatomic positions.
+Isotopomers or isotopic isomers are isomers with isotopic atoms, having the same number of each isotope of each element but differing in their positions in the molecule.
 The result is that the molecules are either constitutional isomers or stereoisomers solely based on isotopic location.
 The term isotopomer was first proposed by Seeman and Paine in 1992 to distinguish isotopic isomers from isotopologues (isotopic homologues).